henrikgb/Rubiks-2022-D3.js-LineChart-eksempel/README.md

   - The appendLabelText() method appends a label text to the y-axis.
   - the defineAccessor() method creates JavaScript accessors utilized as getters of dummy data in other methods.
   - The createScales() method creates scales for the y- and x-axis by defining range and domain.
-  - The createGrid() method creates a grid that improved data visualization in the line chart.
+  - The createGrid() method creates a grid that improves data visualization in the line chart.
   - The createAxes() creates the y- and x-axis.
   - The joinData() method joins the dummy data to the line chart.
   - The mouseevent() method creates a tooltip function to visualize the various data points when hovering the mouse over the line chart.